 6 hours * $100 per hour = $600

 - Product Manager/ Owner spends on average 5 hours with 0.3 coefficient

 5 hours * $120 per hour = $600

 Therefore, we received an estimate of $225 for the developer’s fees ($15 per hour) and $1900 – for the in-house team charges to support this outsourced specialist.
 Provided everything goes well, the cost of 15-hour development could be up to $2500.

 The real cost of hiring expensive developers

 What about the expensive developers?
 How much does their support cost?
-Eastern European or European countries like Poland and Belarus charge 3 times more for the developers with the same 5 years of experience.
+Eastern European or European countries like Poland and Belarus charge 3 times more for developers with the same 5 years of experience.
 Thus we have rates between $35/h and $50/h.
 The main factors that justify the higher hourly rates are the well-developed technology and engineering education sector that takes its roots from the 1930s’, better level of English language, cultural similarity, and way better time overlap in comparison to the Asian region.
-Let’s take, for example, Pakistan with 163 universities (founded 20-30 years ago on average) and 196 million population and Ukraine with 802 universities (founded 60 – 80 years ago on average) and 42 million population.
+Let’s take, for example, Pakistan, with 163 universities (founded 20-30 years ago on average) and 196 million population, and Ukraine, with 802 universities (founded 60 – 80 years ago on average) and 42 million population.
 At a glance, 3 times higher rates will lead to 3 times higher cost.
-But if we’ll take into account the lower cost of Ukrainian specialists’ maintenance, actual saving could be much higher simply because of a well-established educational tradition even if we forget about all other advantages.
-After all, engineering education in Eastern European countries is almost 100 years old and it has created the rocket that took the first human to space.
+But if we’ll take into account the lower cost of Ukrainian specialists’ maintenance, actual savings could be much higher simply because of a well-established educational tradition, even if we forget about all other advantages.
+After all, engineering education in Eastern European countries is almost 100 years old, and it has created the rocket that took the first human to space.

 The 15-hour work of experienced developers requires 11 hours of support from the other team members.